kirankansana/AttendanceManagement/README.md

-# Face Recognition Attendance System
+# Students Face Recognition Attendance System
 This project is a Python-based attendance system that utilizes OpenCV and face recognition techniques to recognize faces and mark attendance in an Excel spreadsheet.
 The system captures images through a webcam, compares them with a pre-trained set of known faces, and records attendance for recognized individuals.

-# Features
+# Features and Components of Interests
 1. Real-time face recognition using OpenCV and deep learning models
 2. Attendance marking in an Excel spreadsheet

-# Installation
+# Simple Installation
 Clone the repository to your local machine:
 Copy code
 git clone https://github.com/your-username/face-recognition-attendance.git